hopsoft/field_mapper/README.md

 Suppose we want to perform a mapping between Facebook users & Twitter users.

-1. Define a standard user class.
+1. First we need to define a standard user class.

     ```ruby
     class StandardUser < FieldMapper::Standard::Plat